The 25 Best Picture Books to Celebrate Christmas

 1 | Tough Cookie: A Christmas Story by Edward Hemingway

-Dig into the story of the Sugar Cookie Man in this sweetly-illustrated holiday book.
-After a fox catches and takes a bite out of him, Sugar Cookie Man is disappointed to find out he’s actually not sweet at all.
-What’s a sugar cookie if he isn’t sweet?
+Dive into the tale of the Sugar Cookie Man in this charming holiday book!
+When a fox catches him and takes a bite, Sugar Cookie Man is shocked to discover he’s not sweet at all.
+What’s a sugar cookie if it isn’t sweet?

-If that’s not bad enough, he also finds out he’s not good at many other things he thinks he should be—ugh.
+To make matters worse, he realizes he’s not good at a lot of things he thought he should be—ugh.

-This one has a fun surprise ending about being appreciated for who you are.
-Don’t miss the bonus recipes in the back!
+But don’t worry, there’s a fun twist at the end about being loved for who you are.
+Plus, check out the bonus recipes in the back!

 2 | The Nutcracker by New York City Ballet

-This whimsical book is based on The Nutcracker performance by the New York City Ballet.
-The illustrations are stunning, and the story is told in a way that will help little ones follow the ballet performance.
+This delightful book is based on The Nutcracker by the New York City Ballet.
+The illustrations are gorgeous, and the story is perfect for helping kids understand the ballet.

-Don’t miss The Nutcracker Fun Facts at the back of the book—they are a lot of fun, too!
+And be sure to check out the Nutcracker Fun Facts at the end—they are a lot of fun, too!

 3 | Construction Site on Christmas Night by Sherri Duskey Ringer